lobanovam/HashTable/README.md

 ## Search optimization

-Let's try to optimize search in out Hash Table.
+Let's try to optimize search in our Hash Table.

 **Testing method:** \
 Each test consists of a series of 10 trials, in each of which the search function runs $10^8$ times, going through all the words in the Hash Table.